ai-scienceproject/langscope/GITHUB_SETUP.md

 - Check build logs in GitHub Actions

 ### Permission denied
-- Ensure you have write access to the `scienceproject-ai` organization
+- Ensure you have write access to the `ai-scienceproject` organization
 - Check your GitHub authentication

 ## Next Steps